Recreation, Sport, and Tourism Management (RSTM)

 General Education: Social and Behavioral Ways of Knowing

-Gen Ed: Social Science.
-Introduction to the foundations of recreation, sport and tourism professions, related issues, resources, professional opportunities, and the profession's role in supporting healthy active communities.
+Introduction to the social science foundations of recreation, sport and tourism professions and related issues, resources, and professional opportunities, including the profession's role in supporting healthy active individuals and communities.
 Typically Offered: Fall.

 RSTM 105 Teaching Golf I (2 credits)